Landscapes-of-Change-Lab/Landscapes-of-Change-Lab.github.io/Overview.md

 ## Shared lab resources

-Where to find shared resources: - Google Drive - You will be given access to the shared drive during onboarding, take a look at the Lab Meetings folder to find Lab Meeting Notes for each semester.
+Where to find shared resources: [LOC Lab Google Drive] https://drive.google.com/drive/folders/1aQzLoTCmUwdSaAPyrhzgAo8GqpBVOsOQ?usp=drive_link - You will be given access to the shared drive during onboarding.
+Take a look at the Lab Meetings folder to find Lab Meeting Notes for each semester.

+## Coding environment

+We have our own [GitHub organization] https://github.com/Landscapes-of-Change-Lab!
+You will be given access to use this organization where you can collaborate on projects with LOC Labbies.
+We follow Open Science Principles, and it all starts here, with the GitHub organization.

 ## References
 [The Fay Lab Manual](https://thefaylab.github.io/lab-manual)